 Hiddenness and the structure of human life

 The Islamic answer is neither dismissive nor despairing.
-It does not claim that belief is always easy or that every failure to find God is blameworthy.
-Nor does it concede that hiddenness renders belief unreasonable or that a God who permits it is indifferent.
+The answer does not claim that belief is always easy or that every failure to find God is blameworthy.
+The answer also does not concede that hiddenness renders belief unreasonable or that a God who permits it is indifferent.

 God has not left Himself without witness.
 The signs are sufficient for responsibility.
-The fitrah is sufficient for recognition.
-But both are encountered within lives that differ widely in condition and orientation, and their force therefore lands differently in different souls.
+The fiṭrah is sufficient for recognition.
+Both are encountered within lives that differ widely in condition and orientation, and their force therefore lands differently in different souls.